-Another standout feature?
-The height is adjustable so that this easel can grow with your little one, eliminating the need to replace it with a larger product down the line.
+Another standout feature is that the height is adjustable so that this easel can grow with your little one, eliminating the need to replace it with a larger product down the line.
 Note that this easel does not fit the standard 18-inch paper roll.
 It requires a 15-inch roll, which can bit a bit harder to source.

 This easel from the first name in children’s art comes with everything they need to tap into their inner Basquiat, starting with a two-sided easel with a chalkboard on one side and magnetic dry erase board on the other; both sides have paper clips and small trays to hold their supplies.
 Also included are 77 magnetic letters and numbers, four pieces of assorted color chalk, stickers, and three large magnetic spinning gears, and ten stickers.
 The plastic board can be easily wiped down and it folds so it can be stored in a closet when not in use.

-The best overall art easel for kids is the Delta Children Double-Sided Storage Easel (view at Amazon), which has a chalkboard and dry erase board that doubles as an open canvas thanks to the pull-down paper roll.
-If you're able to spend a bit more, we recommend the Ultimate Art Easel (view at West Elm), which is a stylish and durable option that has two wheels for easy mobility and two shelves for ample storage space.
+The best overall art easel for kids is the Delta Children Double-Sided Storage Easel, which has a chalkboard and dry erase board that doubles as an open canvas thanks to the pull-down paper roll.
+If you're able to spend a bit more, we recommend the Ultimate Art Easel, which is a stylish and durable option that has two wheels for easy mobility and two shelves for ample storage space.

 What to Look for in Art Easels for Kids